Discovery Program (Core Curriculum Requirement)

 The capstone synthesizes and applies disciplinary knowledge and skills.
 The capstone fosters reflection on undergraduate learning and experience.
 The capstone demonstrates emerging professional competencies.
 The capstone applies, analyzes, and/or interprets research or data or artistic expression.
 The capstone explores areas of interest based on the integration of prior learning.
 The capstone requirement will vary across departments and colleges and may be satisfied through a course, thesis, created work or product, mentored research project, or some form of experiential learning (e.g., fieldwork).
 The capstone should occur during the student's senior year.
 Departments designate capstones as appropriate to their respective disciplines following the usual administrative procedures for their college or school.
 Departments are responsible for certifying that graduating seniors have met the capstone requirement for their majors.

-Note to Faculty: Waiver of requirements in the Discovery Program.
-Students may petition the Discovery Committee to waive or replace a requirement.
-The student's petition must be approved by the student's major adviser and forwarded to the dean of the student's college.
+Note to Faculty: Students may petition the Discovery Committee to replace a requirement.
+The student's petition must be approved by the student's major adviser and forwarded to the Dean of the student's college.

 The required courses cannot be taken on a pass/fail basis.
 No single course may be counted in more than one Discovery discipline category.
 Academic departments may or may not permit Discovery courses to count toward requirements for a major.
 TSAS courses may not be used for general-education (1984-2009), writing-intensive, or foreign language requirements.
 TSAS courses that are 400-600 level and Discovery-approved may count for Discovery requirements.
 All Discovery courses carry 3-4 credits.